Meelin

 Meelin is a village in northern County Cork, barony of Duhallow, Ireland.
 The village is near the border with County Limerick and County Kerry.
-Meelin is within the Cork North-West (Dáil constituency).
+Meelin is within the Cork North-West.

 At 251 m above sea level, Meelin is the highest village in Ireland, although Glencullen in County Dublin also claims to be the highest at about 251.5 m.